Hand-carry Baggage Number and Regulations

-- Walking stick/ Wheelchair/ crutches/ braces/ prosthetic device/any assistive device, which is needed by disabled Passengers.
+- Walking stick/ Wheelchair/ crutches/ braces/ prosthetic device/any assistive device, this is needed by disabled passengers.

 - Medicine/medical equipment or supplies, including transplanted organs.
-For blood transportation, it’s necessary to prepare the non-infectious certificate from related clinical laboratory in advance.
+For blood transportation, it is necessary to provide a non-infectious certificate from a related clinical laboratory in advance.

 - Sculptures/ urns in non-square shapes: These items can be accepted in the cabin but must be stored in the closed overhead bin to avoid moving, falling and blocking an emergency exit.
 However, if you do not want to store such items in the closed overhead bin, they can only accepted as cabin baggage and you have to pack them into secure and strong boxes.